 Persons with disabilities are more likely to be reliant on transit, as they may not be able to or choose not to drive.
 In Solano County, the population of people with disabilities is distributed relatively evenly throughout the County, based on areas of population density.
 Interestingly, as compared with other populations, persons with disabilities seemed to be more prevalent across suburban and rural areas of the County.
-While complementary paratransit service is available, many persons with disabilities routinely ride fixed-route services.
-Key trip generators and destinations on routes or services accommodating higher-than-average proportions of riders with disabilities include major apartment complexes, medical centers, adult learning and rehabilitation centers, and the Social Security Administration and other social services providers.
+While complementary paratransit service is available, many persons with disabilities routinely ride fixed-route services, indicating success in accommodating access needs of these customers.
+Key trip generators and destinations on routes or services accommodating higher-thanaverage proportions of riders with disabilities include major apartment complexes, medical centers, adult learning and rehabilitation centers, and the Social Security Administration and other social services providers.